 What Is Flow Rate & Why It Matters

 Quick tip: If the surface puddles, lower GPH or split watering into two shorter pulses.
-If soil is dry 2–3″ down right after a cycle, raise GPH slightly or extend minutes.
+If the soil is dry 2–3″ down right after a cycle, raise GPH slightly or extend minutes.

 | Emitter Type | Flow Range (GPH) | Water Delivery | Typical Use |